Skip to main content

 These include:

-• physiotherapy – to help with movement difficulties
+• physiotherapy to help with movement

-• relaxation techniques – such as massage and music or dance therapy
+• relaxation techniques - such as massage, and music or dance therapy

-• incontinence products if needed
+• using incontinence products if needed

-Memory and technology resource rooms - understandtogether.ie
+Memory technology resource rooms - understandtogether.ie

 End of life and legal issues